InfoWorks ICM Features | 2025 Features | Autodesk

-Explore new and enhanced features of InfoWorks ICM 2025 including cloud enhancements, a new infiltration model and enhancements for more collaborative catchment modelling.
+Explore new and enhanced features of InfoWorks ICM 2025 including cloud enhancements, a new infiltration model, and enhancements for more collaborative catchment modeling.

-Gain access to a comprehensive and easy-to-use system for fully integrated catchment modelling
+Gain access to a comprehensive and easy-to-use system for fully integrated catchment modeling

 Run powerful simulations in the cloud or locally, delivering speed and efficiency improvements